Q. Who is my senator?

 www.leg.wa.gov/legislature/Pages/Parking.aspx.
 If you are using Onstar navigation or Mapquest.com, the physical address of the Capitol building is 416 -- 14th Avenue SW, Olympia, WA 98504.
 This information will be provided in detail in the information packet mailed to you prior to paging.

 Q. I don't live close enough to the Capitol to commute?
 Where can I stay and how much will it cost?

 A. The Senate maintains a list of local families who house pages.
 This list includes specific information about charges and accommodations.
-Charges for housing during the 2014 legislative session were between $100 and $150 for a 5-day week.
+Charges for housing can range between $125 and $175 for a 5-day week.
 The housing list will be included in your information packet.
 Housing arrangements are your responsibility.
 If you choose to stay in a home on the provided list, you and your parents should inspect the home as this is not done by the Senate.
 Staying with friends or in a hotel is also an option.

 Q.How can I learn more about the Washington State Legislature?